-There is still one issue with the displayList procedure in terms of its reusability can you figure out what it is?
+There is still one issue with the displayList procedure in terms of its general usefulness-can you figure out what it is?
 As it's currently written, it can display any list of data, but it will always display that data in the label NotesLabel.
 What if you wanted the list to be displayed in a different user interface object (e.g., you had a different label for displaying the userList)?

-One solution is to reconceptualize the procedure-to change its job from displaying a list in a particular label to simply returning a text object that can be displayed anywhere.
-To do this, you'll use a procedureWithResult block, shown in Figure 21-12, instead of the procedure block.
+One solution is to reconceptualize the procedure and change its job from displaying a list in a particular label to simply returning a text object that you can display anywhere.
+To do this, you use a procedure result block, depicted in Figure 21-12, instead of the procedure block.

-Figure 21-12.
-The procedure WithResult block
+Figure 21-13.
+The procedure result block

-You'll notice that, when compared to the procedure block, the procedure-WithResult block has an extra slot at the bottom.
+You'll notice that, when compared to the procedure block, the procedure result block has an extra socket at the bottom.
 You place a variable in this slot and it's returned to the caller.
 So, just as the caller can send data to a procedure with a parameter, a procedure can send data back with a return value.

-Figure 21-13 shows the reworked version of the preceding procedure, now using a procedureWithResult block.
-Note that because the procedure is now doing a different job, its name is changed from displayList to convertListToText.
+Figure 21-13 shows the reworked version of the preceding procedure, this time using a procedure result block.
+Observe that because the procedure is now doing a different job, its name is changed from displayList to listToText.

-Figure 21-13. convertListToText returns a text object that the caller can place in any label
+Figure 21-14. listToText returns a text object that the caller can place in any label

-In the blocks shown in Figure 21-13, a variable displayText is defined to hold the text as the procedure iterates through each item of the list.
-This text variable replaces the overly specific NotesLabel component that was previously being used.
-When the foreach completes, the variable displayText contains the list items, with each item separated by a newline character, \n (e.g., "item1\nitem2\item3").
-This displayText variable is then plugged into the return value slot.
+In the blocks shown in Figure 21-13, a local variable text is defined to hold the data as the procedure iterates through each item on the list. text is initialized as a local variable, instead of a global one, because it is used only in this procedure.

-When a procedureWithResult is defined, its corresponding call blocks look different than those for a procedure.
-Compare the call to convertListToText with the call to the displayList in Figure 21-14.
+This text variable replaces the overly specific NotesLabel component that was being used in the displayList version of this procedure.
+When the for each completes, the variable text contains the list items, with each item separated by a newline character, \n (e.g., "item1\nitem2\item3").
+This text variable is then plugged into the return value socket.
+When a procedure result is defined, its corresponding call blocks look different than those for a procedure.
+Compare the call to listToText with the call to the displayList in Figure 21-14.

-Figure 21-14.
+Figure 21-15.
 The call on the right returns a value and so must be plugged into something

-The difference is that the call convertListToText has a plug on the left.
+The difference is that the call listToText has a plug on its left side.
 This is because when the call is executed, the procedure will run through its task and then return a value to the call block.
 That return value must be plugged into something.

 In this case, the callers to displayList can plug that return value into any label they want.
-For the notes example, the three event handlers that need to display a list will call the procedure as shown in Figure 21-15.
+For the Note Taker example, the three event handlers that need to display a list will call the procedure, as shown in Figure 21-15.

-Figure 21-15.
+Figure 21-16.
 Converting the list notes into text and displaying it in NotesLabel

-The important point here is that, because the procedure is completely generic and doesn't refer to any lists or labels specifically, another part of the app could use convertListToText to display any list in any label, as exemplified in Figure 21-16.
+The important point here is that because the procedure is completely generic and doesn't refer to any lists or labels specifically, another part of the app could use it to display any list in any label, as exemplified in Figure 21-16.

-Figure 21-16.
+Figure 21-17.
 The procedure is no longer tied to a particular Label component